-2(c) Description of Metal Markets
+Description of Metal Markets

-Many commodity prices have risen in the current economic climate and base and precious metal prices are no exception.
-For base metals, this appears to be related to demand from large developing nations that are stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
+Many commodity prices have risen over the last decade and during the current economic climate, and precious metal prices are no exception.
+For base metals, this appears to have been related to demand from large developing nations that are stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
 There is uncertainty as to how long this trend will continue, whether competition for resources will decrease or intensify and how any change might affect metal prices.
-With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to economic conditions around the world and how these might affect both costs, profits and personal savings.
+With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to economic conditions around the world and how these might affect costs, profits and personal savings.
 These factors require frequent review of plans and budgets against a backdrop of fewer good new exploration and development projects combined with the long term shortage of skilled exploration personnel.